 Grab your Bible.
 If you actually read this chapter, in context, this is not what this is saying at all.
 This Scripture says word for word something different.
 The Apostle Paul is speaking of the ‘day of the Lord’ when referencing a ‘thief in the night’ (see verse 2).
 He gives the “when”: it is the day of the Lord.
 He does not say “seven years prior to the day of the Lord”.

 Biblically, there is only one “day of the Lord”, not two “days of the Lord”.

 There is one return of Christ, not two.

 There is one last trump, not two that are seven years apart.

-Is there a ‘secret, pre-tribulation rapture’ that can be proven in scriptures?
-Or, is it a theory that has been drilled into our minds?
-Have we accepted it as Truth without being like the Bereans who search the scriptures for proof?
+Is there a ‘secret, pre-tribulation rapture’ that can be proven in Scriptures?
+Or, is it a mere theory that has been drilled into our minds?
+Have we accepted it as truth without being like the Bereans who searched the Scriptures for proof?

 Search for Bible proof because theory is not truth.

-Will multitudes of sincere believers who put their hope in a secret rapture that they were taught by a teacher, be suddenly disappointed and mad at God, possibly even falling away from the faith, if there isn’t one?
+Will multitudes of sincere believers who put their hope in a secret, quiet, mystical rapture be suddenly disappointed and mad at God, possibly even falling away from the faith, if there isn’t one?
 What effect will this have on believers if indeed it is false and just a theory?

-Conclusion: 1 Thessalonians 5 verse concerning “like a thief in the night”, does not have anything to do with the secret rapture theory, and can no longer be used to support such a theory because the Apostle Paul did not leave us that option.
+Conclusion: 1 Thessalonians 5 verse concerning “like a thief in the night”, does not have anything to do with the secret rapture theory, and can no longer be used to support such a theory because the text does not leave us that option.